1962 Utah Utes football team

-The 1962 Utah Redskins football team was an American football team that represented the University of Utah as a member of the newly formed Western Athletic Conference (WAC) during the 1962 NCAA University Division football season.
-In their fifth season under head coach Ray Nagel, the Redskins compiled an overall record of 4–5–1 with a mark of 1–2–1 against conference opponents, placing last out of six teams in the WAC.
+The 1962 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the newly formed Western Athletic Conference (WAC) during the 1962 NCAA University Division football season.
+In their fifth season under head coach Ray Nagel, the Utes compiled an overall record of 4–5–1 with a mark of 1–2–1 against conference opponents, placing last out of six teams in the WAC.
 Home games were played on campus at Ute Stadium in Salt Lake City.